Condensation is a common problem in tower blocks, and it can add to issues with mould or damp.

 Buildings cause condensation The construction of your block can play a part.
 In blocks where windows are sealed or kept closed most of the time, there is nowhere for the air to get in and out, and the moisture collects as condensation.

-Good building design will incorporate extractor fans to remove the moist air, and windows that can be opened a little whenever needed.
+Good building design will incorporate extractor fans to remove the moist air, windows that can be opened a little whenever needed, better insulation, and affordable heating.

 There is also some benefit from keeping a constant temperature in your flat, rather than having bursts of heat in the day and a colder period in the night.